mynah22/Homelab-Guides/firstConfig.md

 Additionally, I had set up a very old desktop as a NAS.

-This is really not neccessary - the server I had was equipped with 8 SATA slots and harware RAID, but will be documented for my reference.
+This is really not necessary - the server I had was equipped with 8 SATA slots and hardware RAID, but will be documented for my reference.

 NAS details:
 - OS: TrueNAS